Go Back Email Link

 Instructions

-• In a large deep skillet heat about an inch of oil over medium high heat.
+• Step 5: Heat the Oil - In a large deep skillet, heat about one inch of oil over medium high heat.
+The oil should be hot but not smoking.
+Around 350°F is ideal.

-• In a clean skillet over medium heat melt the butter and place the buns in the pan until lightly golden.
+• Step 9: Toast the Buns - In a clean skillet over medium heat, melt the butter.
+Place the buns cut side down and toast until lightly golden.

-• Assemble the sandwiches by spreading mayonnaise on the buns, adding a chicken patty and shredded lettuce.
+• Step 10: Assemble the Sandwiches - Spread mayonnaise on the buns, add a crispy chicken patty, and top with shredded lettuce.
+Close the bun and serve immediately.

 Notes